The Application Checklist

 online application HERE

-- Online Application: Please submit the student application with non-refundable application fee of $120.
+• Online Application: Please submit the student application with a non-refundable application fee of $120.

-- School visits: Visits may be scheduled at any time.
-In typical years, prospective pre-k and kindergarten students visit for approximately 1.5 hours during the morning, with other students staying a full day.
-During 2021-2022, visits last about 45-60 minutes and include outdoor recess and a lesson inside.
+• School visits: Visits may be scheduled at any time.
+Prospective pre-k and kindergarten students visit for approximately 1.5 hours during the morning.
+For all other grades, visits are for a full day.
 Parents may request a visit at any time during the process.
 Please call the office at 253-952-3111 to schedule a visit.

 Seabury School is committed to diversity and does not discriminate on the basis of race, gender identity, religion, age, national origin, sexual orientation, or physical disabilities.